anarchy-ai/LLM-VM/src/llm_vm/agents/REBEL/README.md

 * We tested REBEL on 3 datasets: Compositional Celebrities (Ofir Press, 2022), FEVER (Thorne et al., 2018), and HotPotQA (Yang et al., 2018).

-* Below is the table depicting the accuracy of the REBEL system versus ReAct on Compositional Celebrities.
+* Below is the table depicting the accuracy percentage of the REBEL system versus ReAct on Compositional Celebrities.

 | Category    | ReAct | REBEL |
 |-------------|-------------------|------------------|